Alternative Choices for You

 Users of the free app can invite a friend to the service to gain access to 7 free days of premium.
 Every time that a friend downloads the app, they will receive three free days of premium too, which sweetens the deal.

 Overall, we found the VPN to be extremely good and likely suitable for most people's needs when it comes to unblocking content.
-The VPN is fast and you can easily use it to unblock Netflix and other international services.
+The VPN is decently fast and you can use it to unblock Netflix and other international services.

 To provide support for its users, AtlasVPN has a help center on its website.
 This includes answers to FAQs and guides for setting up the VPN on various platforms.
-However, it is worth noting that those resources are fairly limited in scope.
+However, it is worth noting that those resources are somewhat limited in scope.
 You do not, for example, get information about setting up the VPN on a router.

 The website itself is extremely well designed, and it is clear that no expense was spared.
 It has a Blog that is partitioned into various useful categories, and readers can get information about digital privacy news, guides on how to do various useful things.
 However, it is worth noting that it is pretty slim on information about the VPN itself.